430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ![alt text](../assets/img/After2.png)

-## Write an evaluation of the design, development, and optimisation of the web site
+## Write an evaluation of the design, development, and optimisation of the website

 ### Design

-I believe my websites design meets the requirements, and effectively appeals to the target audience and meets its stated purpose.
+I believe my website design meets the requirements, effectively appeals to the target audience and meets its stated purpose.

-One way it does this is with the chosen color scheme, which provides excellent contrast against light backgrounds, which was proven with [testing](#colour-scheme), ensuring that text and interactive elements remain easily readable for users, including those with visual impairments.
+One way it does this is with the chosen colour scheme, which provides excellent contrast against light backgrounds, which was proven with [testing](#colour-scheme), ensuring that text and interactive elements remain easily readable for users, including those with visual impairments.

 Secondly, the typography selected not only meets accessibility requirements but also significantly enhances the website's usability and clarity.
 Throughout the site, clear and legible fonts are used and ensure effortless reading across diverse devices and screen sizes.
-This enhances user experience, makes navigation intuitive for all visitors.
+This enhances user experience and makes navigation intuitive for all visitors.

 Furthermore, the website's layout is intuitive and user-friendly, allowing visitors to navigate seamlessly between pages with ease.
 Consistent navigation elements, such as navigation bars and links, guide users through the site and encourage interaction.